 Use the machine parameter displayDepthErr to define whether, if a positive depth is entered, the TNC should output an error message (on) or not (off).

 Keep in mind that the TNC reverses the calculation for pre-positioning when a positive depth is entered.
 This means that the tool moves at rapid traverse in the tool axis to set-up clearance below the workpiece surface!

-Leave enough room next to the stud for the approach motion.
-Minimum: tool diameter + 2 mm
+Depending on the approach position Q439, leave enough room next to the stud for the approach motion.
+At least tool diameter + 2 mm.

 At the end, the TNC positions the tool back to the set-up clearance, or to the 2nd set-up clearance if one was programmed.
-This means that the end position of the tool after the cycle differs from the starting position.
+The end position of the tool after the cycle differs from the starting position!